UMassCDS/inatator/README.md

 Sometimes you want to run the application without containers, allowing you to develop things quickly.
 The **Running the iNatAtor Application** section explains how to run the application locally.

-You can verify connections are working by going to `localhost:8000/health` and `localhost:8000/echo_env`.
-Note that these paths are included right now to assist with rapid development, will be removed for production.
+You can verify connections are working by going to `localhost:8000/health`.

 Note: The codebase is getting bigger, therefore add database related code in `src/backend/app/db`, then make proper API routes in main, if it gets too big, we can resort to using API routers from fastapi.